Tanjung Puting Borneo Tour

-The ship is a traditional wooden river boat about 16m x 3m with a roof top deck where you can see the view of the Sekonyer River.
-The guide team includes a boatman, cook, and tour guide.
-On the boat, we have simple mattresses, pillows, mosquito nets, food, mineral water, kichten and showers and toilets.
+The ship is a traditional wooden river boat about 17m x 3,5m with a roof top deck where you can see the view of the Sekonyer River.
+Our team includes a Capten, Assistant, cook, and Guide, On the boat, we have simple mattresses, pillows, mosquito nets, food, mineral water, kichten and showers and toilets.

 Day 2.
 Tanjung Harapan-Pondok Tanggui-Camp Leakey-Nipa Palm After breakfast, boating to Pondok Tanggui Camp to watch the orangutans feeding at 9:00 in the morning.
 Upon arrival at Pondok Tanggui, we walked to the dining area.
 After feeding the orangutans, we can make a short treeking in the forest.
 Then proceed to Camp Leakey about 1.5 - 2 hours boating.
 After lunch on the boat, you have the opportunity to do a short trekking or see the information center before seeing orangutans eating at 14:00 Pm.

 After visiting Camp Leakey, we sailed slowly to the Nipa Palm Area (home of Fireflies).
 On the way down we can still observe monkeys, birds and other animals, and at night if the weather is good we can see a long firefly Nipa palm.
 Dinner and sleep on the ship.